 4. Ease of use

-The back-end interfaces of Prestashop and Magento are both intuitive.
+The back-end interfaces of Prestashop vs Magento are both intuitive.
 However, the tricky part is installing and setting up your store manually.
 The set-up process of Magento for new users can be complicated.
 You might find steps like transferring files via FPT and running several commands challenging.

 It would be equally complicated to install Prestashop manually.
 Nevertheless, there is a more simple and time-saving alternative to do it.
-Some web-hosting providers include a one-click installation script which allows you to install Prestashop with just one click.
+Some web-hosting providers include a one-click installation script that allows you to install Prestashop with just one click.
 After that, when your site is up and running, daily operations are fairly simple.

 If you still unsure about how to get Prestashop for your store, check out this Prestashop tutorial for more helpful guides